Computer Science Courses

 3

-Advanced Legal and Ethical Issues in Computing
+Adv.
+Legal & Ethical Issues

 By way of case study and fact pattern analysis, we will find and frame advanced legal and ethical issues presented by past, contemporary and emerging technology.
 Cases and events will be examined.
 At the conclusion of the semester, students will be able to identify and discuss legal and ethical issues presented by technology.
 Students will create a seminal project showcasing their understanding of a chosen issue as well as the student's ability to use computing technology to communicate, share and display their work.
 Computing proficiency is required for a passing grade in this course.